shubhamd99/full_android/README.md

 It expose values/data to other classes and composables - single source of truth.
 The data is integral and away from the lifecycle of Activity and Composables.
 The ViewModel class is a business logic or screen level state holder.
 It exposes state to the UI and encapsulates related business logic.
 Its principal advantage is that it caches state and persists it through configuration changes.
 This means that your UI doesn’t have to fetch data again when navigating between activities, or following configuration changes, such as when rotating the screen.

+## StateFlow
+StateFlow is a state-holder observable flow that emits the current and new state updates to its collectors.
+The current state value can also be read through its `value` property.

 ## Room
 The Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.